T

 +

-Yes, tap water in Sofia is generally safe to drink.
-It undergoes regular quality checks and meets European standards.
-Many locals drink tap water without any problems.
-However, if you have a sensitive stomach or prefer bottled water, numerous brands are readily available at supermarkets and convenience stores throughout the city.
+Yes, tap water in Sofia is generally considered safe to drink.
+It undergoes regular quality checks and meets European Union standards.
+Many locals drink tap water without issues.
+However, if you have a particularly sensitive stomach or prefer the taste, bottled water is readily available throughout the city.

 How much cash should I bring to Sofia?